openstack/puppet-openstack-guide/doc/source/contributor/ci.rst

      - Yes
      - Read the job logs to see where the code does not follow the Puppet syntax style.
+   * - puppet-openstack-syntax-5
+     - Syntax checks for Puppet manifests, templates, and Hiera YAML.
+The jobs run on the latest Puppet 5.x release.
+     - Yes
+     - Read the job logs to see where the code does not follow the Puppet syntax style.
    * - puppet-openstack-unit-{4.8}
      - RSpec tests for Puppet manifests.
      - Yes